6. What is a Personal Mission Statement and What Should it Contain?

 1. Your Children: If you were to die when your children were young, how would you want them raised?

-- Education: What kind of education should they have: private or public schooling; college educated?
-Do they have interest you feel should be encouraged?
+- Education: What kind of education should they have: Private or public schooling?
+College educated?
+Do they have a particular interest that you feel should be encouraged?

-- Religion: Do you want them to be confirmed in a particular faith?
+- Religion: Do you want them to be raised in a particular faith?
 What role does faith play in your life?

 - Health and Nutrition: Do you have goals for their continued health and physical fitness?
 Do you want your children to play sports or stay active?

 - Special Needs or Medical Needs: Do you have any concerns for a particular child?
-Are there any special medical needs that will need to be addressed?
+Are there any special medical or emotional needs that must be addressed?

 - Location: Do you want them to be raised in a particular setting, such as near their relatives, school, or church?

 - Hopes for their Future: What do you want them to be like as adults?
-How do you see them growing in the future?
 Are there choices that you would hope they would or would not make?

-- Medical Care: Who will make your medical decisions for you if you can not?
+- Medical Care: Who will make your medical decisions for you if you cannot?
 Are there particular steps that you would take, or medical treatments you would want, or that you would want refused?

-- Long Term Care: If you could no longer live unassisted, what kind of care would you want?
-Is in home the care best option for you, or would a care facility be a better fit?
+- Long-Term Care: If you could no longer live unassisted, what kind of care would you want?
+Is in-home care the best option for you, or would a care facility be a better fit?
 Is cost the driving factor?
 How do you plan to pay for long-term care?
 Have you considered long-term care insurance?
 Is Medicaid an option?

 - Burial vs. Cremation: What do you want done with your person after your death?
 Do you have specific plans in mind?
 Have you prearranged anything?
 Do you want certain things to happen, or not happen, at a memorial service, wake or funeral?

-- Personal Achievements: List the things you have accomplished in your life that you find the most rewarding or of which you have the most pride.
+- Personal Achievements: List the things you have accomplished in your life that you find the most rewarding, or for which you have the most pride.

-- Goals for the Future: List short and long term goals.
+- Goals for the Future: List short-term and long-term goals.
 Rank them by priority.

-- Things You Admire: List things you find worthy of accolade.
+- Things You Appreciate: List things you find worthy of accolade.
 Feel free to let your thoughts wander.
-Does the ocean fascinate you, do you love a well prepared meal, are sports your thing, or are you entranced by a well organized closet?
+Does the ocean fascinate you?
+Do you love a well-prepared meal?
+Are sports your thing, or are you impressed by a well-organized closet?

 - People You Love: List your family and friends by name and describe what you love about them.